EirGrid

 Introduction

-This is SONI Limited’s (“SONI” or “the Company”) first Modern Slavery Statement in accordance with section 54 of the Modern Slavery Act 2025 which applies to the financial year ending 30th September 2024.
+This is SONI Limited’s (“SONI” or “the Company”) Modern Slavery Statement, developed in accordance with section 54 of the Modern Slavery Act 2025 which applies to the financial year ending 30th September 2025.^

 Organisation Structure & Supply Chains